droideveloper/RESTful/README.md

 ##  RESTful - is easy to use restful service implementation for express and sequelize ##

-Registers your database context on restful definitions for instance your table as "Frameworks" in mysql registered as `/frameworks` for methods:
+Registers your database context on restful definitions, and service is created with it at github [link.](https://github.com/droideveloper/RESTfulExample)

+For instance your database table is "Frameworks" in mysql registered as `/frameworks` for methods:

   * GET     /frameworks
   * GET     /frameworks/:id